-Elis Thomas Blondelle Els Helena Juntunen The Fool Paul Schweinester The King Derek Welton The Queen Doke Pawels The Chancellor Damian Arnold The Count, the Herald Damien Gastl The Bailiff Wieland Satter The Gentleman James Newby The Writer Glen Cunningham The Innkeeper Per Bach Nissen Albi Tobias Hächler
+Elis Thomas Blondelle Els Helena Juntunen The Fool Paul Schweinester The King Derek Welton The Queen Doke Pauwels The Chancellor Damian Arnold The Count, the Herald Damien Gastl Le Médecin du Roi Daniel Dropulja The Bailiff Kay Stiefermann The Gentleman James Newby The Writer Glen Cunningham The Innkeeper Per Bach Nissen Albi Tobias Hächler Un lansquenet Fabien Gaschy Voix du lointain Laurence Hunckler-ElMoncef, Anna-Chiara Muff, Stella Oïkonomou

 The Queen has lost her jewels which gave her beauty and fertility.
 On the counsel of his fool, the King commands wandering minstrel Elis to hunt the missing treasure with his magic lute.
 Els, the innkeeper’s daughter, also wants to find the jewels and is prepared to lie, steal and murder to do so.
 Poor Elis is wrongly accused of a litany of crimes but is saved from execution at the last moment.
 He falls madly in love with Els and gives her the Queen’s jewels.
 Els offers herself to Elis and forgets, for one night, her desire for gold as she abandons herself to the true treasure of love.